Skip to content

 **Only required for HiSET

-Online testing has specific rules:
+Online testing has a few important rules:

 • Cheating will not be tolerated

-• You must dress appropriately
+• Dress appropriately

 Can I Prepare for the GED Online at Home?

-Commonly Asked Questions
+Frequently Asked Questions

 How long does it take to get a GED online?

-Is an online GED diploma accredited?
+Is an online GED diploma accredited like an in-person exam?

 Can I get it online at home?